 When to tell:

-Usually it takes more time to find out your exact treatment plan and how it is going to affect your everyday life.
-After explaining your diagnosis to your child, break down your treatment process so they’re not left asking, “What’s next?”
+Usually, it takes more time to find out your exact treatment plan and how it is going to affect your everyday life.
+After explaining your diagnosis to your child, break down your treatment process, so they’re not left asking, “What’s next?”

 What to say:

 - Children might become worried about how the treatment process might interfere with routine activities like soccer practice or after school activities.
-Setting goals and having a treatment schedule will prepare you to answer these questions and alleviate some of the worry from your child.
+Setting goals and having a treatment schedule will prepare you to answer these questions and alleviate some of the worries from your child.